top of page

 Kelli Knight

-As Outreach Coordinator, Kelli is responsible for managing LaFASA's website, helpline, social media, resource library, and all LaFASA publications and designs.
-Kelli Knight is a Baton Rouge native and graduated from LSU with a Bachelor of Arts.
+As Campus & Community Development Coordinator, Kelli is responsible for collaborating with colleges and universities to support their efforts in creating spaces that nurture students affected by sexual assault, and ensure campuses are free from sexual violence.
+Additionally, she manages LaFASA's website, assists to promote the statewide helpline, LaFASA's social media, and newsletter.
+The campus and community development coordinator also collaborates with the 11 crisis centers, outside businesses, and agencies and organizations to ensure that survivors have all the necessary contacts and resources for trauma-informed care.
+Kelli Knight is a Baton Rouge native and graduated from LSU with a Bachelor of Arts and Baton Rouge Community College with her Associates in General Sciences, pre-med sciences.
 Her professional background is in graphic design and marketing, with extensive experience in social causes.
-She's always been passionate about working with non-profits and volunteering.
-Some of the organizations she's worked extensively with are The American Red Cross Southeast Louisiana, Girl Scouts Louisiana East, Reach Out World Wide, St. Jude the Apostle Church, and the New Orleans Museum of Art.
-Her other passions include writing and promoting adoption for homeless pets.
-She is excited that her 25+ years of advocacy and non-profit marketing and outreach can make a difference in the lives of survivors and promote change to end sexaual assault.
+Some of the organizations she's worked extensively with are The American Red Cross Southeast Louisiana, Girl Scouts Louisiana East, Companion Animal Alliance, St. Jude Church, and the New Orleans Museum of Art.
+Her other passions include promoting adoption for homeless pets.
+She is excited that her 27 years of advocacy, non-profit marketing, and outreach can make a difference in the lives of survivors and promote change to end sexual assault.

 Courtney Cook is a Licensed Master Social Worker with a passion for policy, research, and program management.
 As a first generation college graduate, she received her Bachelor of Social Work and Master of Social Work degrees from Louisiana College.
 As an undergraduate student Courtney interned at STAR in Alexandria where she assisted in therapeutic interventions for sexual assault survivors, answered hotline crisis calls, and accompanied survivors of sexual assault at the hospital as an advocate during forensic medical exams.
 Before joining LaFASA, she interned with the Title IX department at Louisiana College developing virtual Title IX workshops for students and faculty.
 She researched Title IX policies and procedures as well as campus based interventions for sexual assault survivors to improve current practices on campus.
 She also worked for the department for students with disabilities managing peer tutors and collaborating with the director to develop an online program for students to access remote or in person tutoring.
 Courtney began her career at LaFASA as a grad school intern working alongside the previous Crisis Chat Intervention Program Coordinator during the development process of the chatline program.
 Courtney picks up the trailblazing pathway established to manage and build the text and chat helpline.
 She brings an incredible foundation to continue the prodigious efforts that serve survivors in Louisiana’s 64 parishes.